emirshn/Solving-TSP-with-Grey-Wolf-Optimizer/README.md

 The implementation is highly customizable, allowing users to modify parameters such as the number of solutions, the number of iterations, and more.

+Note: On average, the algorithm produces results that are 2–3% worse than the optimal tour when run for 20 iterations.
+However, this gap can be reduced significantly by increasing the number of iterations to 50 or 100.

 This code can automatically detect any TSP file with a .tsp extension and, if an optimal tour file with a .opt extension is present, it can compare the computed solution against the optimal one.

 For example, the comparison for some problems look like these: